seanchas116/macaron/README.md

 macaron
 ========

-An statically typed programming language that compiles to JavaScript
+macaron will be a statically typed programming language that compiles to JavaScript

 What to do